sbcguard/NodeJS_Project_2/README.md

 Winston is used for logging login and signup attempts.
 Logs are written to files in the '/public/logs' directory:

-- `stdoutYYYY-MM-DD.log`: General Logs
+- `stdout/YYYY-MM-DD.log`: General Logs
-- `stderrYYYY-MM-DD.log`: Error Logs
+- `stderr/YYYY-MM-DD.log`: Error Logs

 ### Project Structure